benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 If you have not already named your project, you are prompted to do this upon saving.

-### Share this report with other Adobe Analytics users
+### Share your report with other Adobe Analytics users

 Under the **Share** menu in the light-grey header, you can share with individual users and user groups (if you have set groups up).